scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 ## Next Steps

-The outage lasted less than 24 hours and yet it impacted many developers.
+The outage lasted less than 24 hours and impacted many developers.
 In response to the incident, several members of the community started investigating solutions.